locoframework/loco-rails/README.md

         - **string token** (e.g., `'a54e1ef01cb9'`) — delivers to any front-end client that subscribed to that token via `getWire().token = "a54e1ef01cb9"`.
 Useful for anonymous/guest users or custom grouping without a Hub.
     - **`:subject`** (optional) — ActiveRecord instance the event relates to.
 When provided, its `id` is merged into the payload and the notification is routable via front-end model subscribers.

-On the front-end, use `subscribe` from [Loco-JS](https://github.com/locoframework/loco-js) to receive these notifications:
+On the front-end, all messages (both `:event` and `:type` based) are routed through `NotificationCenter` — a central callback you pass during initialization:

 ```javascript
 import { subscribe } from "loco-js";